996icu/996.ICU/en_US.md

 ## Gaining more popularity and publicity

-In early 2019, a Chinese E-commerce company called _Youzan_ announced the adoption of the "996" work schedule in the future, at the company's Chinese New Year Party.
+In early 2019, a Chinese E-commerce company called _Youzan_ announced the adoption of the "996" work schedule in the future, at the company's annual party.
 The CEO of Youzan responded: "This would definitely be a good decision when we look back in a few years time.".

 In Mid-March 2019, it was reported that Jingdong started adopting "996" or "995" work schedule in some of the business units.
 Jingdong PR posted on their maimai(`脉脉`, a Chinese real-name business social network platform) account: "(Our culture is) to devote ourselves with all our hearts (to achieve the business objectives)".